Improve your overall recovery with these top recovery tips.

 4. Take Some Time Off

 When some people don’t see the results, they try to push harder and end up doing more harm than good.
 If you’ve hit a plateau, you should consider taking some time off training.
 During this time, feel free to indulge in your favorite food or things you couldn’t do while you were on your training program.

 If you’re following an intense training program, you should consider taking a week off every six months to give your body time to recover.
 Once you start training after the time off, the results will speak for themselves.

 Sleep is where all the magic happens.
 Just like babies, you grow in your deep sleep.
-If you want to transform your physique, you should be getting anywhere between 7-8 hours of sleep every night.
+If you want to transform your physique, you should be getting anywhere between 7-8 hours of sleep every night (3).

 If you can’t get the desired amount of sleep in a single night, you should consider napping in the afternoon to make up for the time.
 You can also take supplements which help in improving sleep, and with plenty out there, you can find a safe and effective supplement for you.